ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

       "ad": "https://example.com/schema/Ad"
     }
   ],
+  // The context defines the interpretation of the activity.
+It includes the standard ActivityPub context and a custom context for the ad.

+  "id": "unique_ad_id",
+  // A unique identifier for the ad.
+It should be a unique string that can be used to track and identify the ad.

   "type": "ad:Ad",
+  // The type of the activity.
+In this case, it's `ad:Ad`, indicating that this activity is an ad.

+  "actor": "advertiser_account_uri",
+  // The URI of the advertiser's account.
+It allows for accountability and tracking of who created the ad.

-  "content": "String containing the ad content", "targetDemographics": ["Array", "of", "demographic", "tags"], "monetization": {
+  "content": "String containing the ad content",
+  // The content of the ad.
+It should be a string containing the ad message.

+  "targetDemographics": ["Array", "of", "demographic", "tags"],
+  // An array of demographic tags.
+These tags are used to target the ad to specific demographics.

+  "budget": "Total budget for the ad campaign",
+  // The total budget for the ad campaign.
+It can be used for ad distribution logic.

+  "monetization": {
     "platform": "platform_payment_pointer",
     "creator": "creator_payment_pointer"
   }
+  // An object that includes payment pointers for both the platform and the content creator.
+It's used for revenue sharing.
 }
 ```
+1. @context: This is a standard field in ActivityPub activities.
+It defines the context in which the activity is interpreted.
+In this case, it includes the standard ActivityPub context and a custom context for the ad.
+   The custom context "ad": "https://example.com/schema/Ad" is a URL where the schema for the custom ad:Ad type is defined.
+This allows for extensibility and custom properties for ads.

+2. id: This is a unique identifier for the ad.
+It should be a unique string that can be used to track and identify the ad.

+3. type: This is the type of the activity.
+In this case, it's ad:Ad, indicating that this activity is an ad.

+4. actor: This is the URI of the advertiser's account.
+It allows for accountability and tracking of who created the ad.
+   "actor": "advertiser_account_uri",

+5. content: This is the content of the ad.
+It should be a string containing the ad message.

+6. targetDemographics: This is an array of demographic tags.
+These tags are used to target the ad to specific demographics.

+7. budget: This is the total budget for the ad campaign.
+It can be used for ad distribution logic.

+8. monetization: This is an object that includes payment pointers for both the platform and the content creator.
+It's used for revenue sharing.
+   "monetization": {
+     "platform": "platform_payment_pointer",
+     "creator": "creator_payment_pointer"
+   }

 #### Server-Side Handling
 ##### Validation: When an ad activity is received, the server should validate the JSON-LD against the predefined schema for ad:Ad.
 Any non-compliant activities should be rejected.